Department of Chemistry and Biochemistry Seminars

 Monday, Nov 5

-Ms. Melodie Machovina will defend her Ph.D in Biochemistry beginning with a presentation (title to follow).
-Melodie's advisor is Prof. Jen DuBois, ABB 138 at 3 pm.
+Ms. Melodie Machovina will defend her Ph.D in Biochemistry beginning with a presentation titled "Enzymatic strategies for harnessing and controlling the oxidative power of O2."
+Melodie's research advisor is Prof. Jen DuBois, ABB 138 at 3 pm.

 Friday, Nov 9

 Dr. Robert Smith from University of Montana, Dept. of Computing.
 Byker Auditorium at 3:10 pm.
 Prof. Brian Bothner host.